 Regardless of his battle past, Trautmann was granted a privileged OBE in 2004 for advancing Anglo-German comprehension through football.

-3. Joe Corrigan: Best Manchester City goalkeepers ever
+3. Joe Corrigan is the best Manchester City goalkeepers ever

 Joe Corrigan joined City toward the beginning of the Golden Era at Maine Road in 1966 as an adolescent player and made his introduction for City in 1967, however didn’t set up himself in the group until 1969 with Harry Dowd being the best option in goal.
 Corrigan was essential for the group that won the League Cup and European Cup Winners Cup in 1970 and furthermore won the League Cup in 1976.